List of cassette releases by Mountain Goats

 The Mountain Goats discography includes a number of cassette-only releases from the 1990s, starting with Taboo VI: The Homecoming, the band's first release in 1991.
 The following is a list of cassette-only releases by the band.

 Taboo VI: The Homecoming

 While working as a psychiatric nurse in Southern California, the Mountain Goats frontman John Darnielle purchased a Panasonic boom box from Circuit City and began writing and recording, as well as playing small venues.
 After completing the album, Darnielle dispersed Taboo VI to his friends; one of which ended up in the hands of Dennis Callaci.
 It was then released by Callaci under his label Shrimper in 1992.
-Darnielle had no idea anyone except for his friends would hear Taboo VI: The Homecoming.
+Darnielle had no idea anyone except his friends would hear Taboo VI: The Homecoming.

 John Darnielle had this to say of the cassette: